When Is Sturdy Worth Switching To?

 Sturdy is worth it if you want a modern low-redirect alternative and you are prepared to keep the switch disciplined enough for its movement pattern to settle in real typing.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Sturdy can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Sturdy can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Sturdy is most useful when you want a modern roll-heavy row-stagger layout designed around low redirects and you are willing to keep your fingering consistent enough for that pattern to matter.